SharkSnack/shiren-5/content/dungeons/primordial-chasm.md

 They have very high attack power, inflict Paralyzed status by roaring, and ignore Sanctuary Scroll.<br/>Maneaters act once per turn, but change to Swift 1 when Shiren is in view, so Slow status is pointless.<br/>Therefore, you need to create a situation where you don't get hit, or can withstand its attacks.

-If you see a Munchy on 14F, trap it in the corner of a room using Fort.
+If you see a Snacky on 14F, trap it in the corner of a room using Fort.
 Staff or paralyzed monsters<br/>to safely hunt Maneaters without having to use any other items.
-(Stairs room is ideal)<br/>This can also be done on 15F, but Foly can defeat the Munchy using lightning if left unparalyzed.
+(Stairs room is ideal)<br/>This can also be done on 15F, but Foly can defeat the Snacky using lightning if left unparalyzed.

 The following items help: